If the trailers made “Mirror, Mirror” look like a comedy, it’s because they had the funniest parts. Maybe I should have known better.

 I’m observing this Hawaiian-style weather by wearing my aloha shirt.

 I’ve finally given up on winter.
 Spring is here.
-It’s warm this week, with highs in the upper 70s at least through the weekend.
-I know the warmth is here to stay because I saw three pairs of flies copulating on the windows at work.
-I figure insect copulation in March is a sure sign of warm-weather optimism.
+I know because I saw three pairs of flies copulating on the windows.